MicrosoftDocs/well-architected/well-architected/azure-vmware/networking.md

 ##### Recommendations

-- For internet-facing applications, use a firewall such as Azure Firewall to inspect Azure VMware Solution traffic to the internet and Azure.
+- For internet-facing applications, use a firewall such as Azure Firewall or a certified third-party NVA to inspect Azure VMware Solution traffic to the internet and Azure.
 - Make sure that your firewall has rules and access control lists to restrict and filter inbound traffic.

 ## Secure traffic between internal workloads